Metrics and Fact Tables

 Number Formats

-There are 4 types of supported Fact Table metrics today - Proportion, Mean, Ratio, and Quantile.
+There are 4 types of metrics you can create within GrowthBook - Proportion, Mean, Quantile, and Ratio.

 Proportion Metrics

-Proportion Metrics measure the percent of users in an experiment who exist in a Fact Table.
-The number of rows the user has doesn't matter - we just care whether or not they have at least 1 row.
+Proportion Metrics measure the percent of users in an experiment who exist in a Fact Table (and match any filters you specify).

 Mean Metrics